gloopy49/DataScience/README.md

 ## Question1: What is the overall yearly funded amount and return rate?
    Answer:   The total loan amount issued from LendingClub continued to grow from less than 1M in 2007 to more than 200M in 2011 and the return rate also increased from about 1% to over 12%.

-## Question2: Are there a significant portion of default loans.
+## Question2: Are there a significant portion of default loans?
    Answer:   Yes, from 2007 to 2011, the defalut loans are 15.2% of the total loans.

 ## Question3: How to choose low risk of loans to invest?